0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 > 2001, pg.
 74)</cite>

 Over time, these systems continually push our attention and distraction to new limits and thresholds.
-Youtube & Netflix discovers that auto-playing the next related video dramatically increases views (Bridle, 2017); Twitter uses the "pull-to-refresh" UI gesture that leverages variable rewards to trigger addictive behavior as a way to increase user engagement with the timeline;
+Youtube & Netflix discovered that auto-playing the next related video dramatically increases views (Bridle, 2017); Twitter uses the "pull-to-refresh" UI gesture that leverages variable rewards to trigger addictive behavior as a way to increase user engagement with the timeline;